Civic Dance Arts Program

 Program Office: (619) 235-5255

-- Priority given to continuing students at their locations.
+- Priority is given to continuing students from the Fall 2015 Semester.

 - No classes on City Holidays.